bbulutcaglarr/db-1/README.md

-# Bandle City Municipality and Urban Planning Database Schema
+# Caglar Donation Platform Database Schema

 ## Project Description

-This project aims to develop a Municipality and Urban Planning system for Bandle City.
-It includes various features such as municipal management, citizen services, feedback and suggestions, and complaint management.
-The database schema is designed to support these features, utilizing MySQL for data storage and efficient management.
+This project aims to develop a Donation Platform System for fundraising campaigns.
+It includes various features such as campaign management, donation tracking, user feedback, and reporting tools.
+The database schema is designed to support these features, utilizing MySQL for efficient data storage and management.

 ## Technologies